binadam1983/USERS/README.md

 A small project to demonstrate user registrations, logins, and logouts using Golang, JS, HTML, and CSS.

 It accomplishes that by using:

+- Gin framework
 - JWTs
 - MySql
-- Customized middlewares for Logs(using 'logrus', CORS, and Authentication/Authorization)
+- Custom middlewares for Logs(using 'logrus'), CORS, and Authentication/Authorization)

+#TDD